 All out-of-state new freshman and transfer students will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 New freshman or transfer students with a parent or stepparent who is an alumnus/alumna of the College will automatically receive a Legacy Award of $1,000 per year.
-New freshman or transfer students’ enrolled beginning Fall 2017 with a sibling who is an alumnus/alumna of the College will also automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

-St. John Fisher College Restricted and Endowed Scholarships
+St. John Fisher College Restricted & Endowed Scholarships

 Each year the College awards restricted and endowed scholarships, made possible through the generosity of hundreds of individuals and organizations.
-Awards are made by the St. John Fisher College Office of Student Financial Services or St. John Fisher College academic departments in accordance with the special criteria of each scholarship.
+Awards are made by the St. John Fisher College Financial Aid Office or St. John Fisher College academic departments in accordance with the special criteria of each scholarship.
 All applicants for financial aid are automatically considered for scholarships for which they meet the established criteria.
 Because of funding fluctuations or renewals, not all scholarships are available to be awarded in any given year.
-Further information regarding each scholarship can be obtained by contacting the Office of Student Financial Services at (585) 385-8042.
+Further information regarding each scholarship can be obtained by contacting the Financial Aid Office at (585) 385-8042.

 Foreign Language Scholarship (Freshmen only)